Back to top

 • Monitor and report on public office compliance

 While our aim is to improve compliance with the State Records Act through cooperative and collaborative engagement with public offices, we will escalate matters of non-compliance when required.
-Depending on the circumstances of the non-compliance, this may involve referring public offices to integrity agencies, or the relevant Minister, or both.
+Depending on the circumstances of the non-compliance, this may involve referring public offices to oversight agencies, or the relevant Minister, or both.

-Risk-based approach
+2.1 Risk-based approach

 In order to do this, we need to: